 Financial instruments classified as amortized cost include financial assets that are held to collect contractual cash flows and are expected to give rise to cash flows representing solely payments of principal and interest and financial liabilities not classified as FVTPL.
 Such financial assets and liabilities are recognized initially at fair value plus any directly attributable transaction costs.
 Subsequent measurement of these financial assets and financial liabilities is at amortized cost using the effective interest method, less any impairment losses.
 Interest income is recognized by applying the effective interest rate.
-The Fund classifies cash, interest and dividends receivable, fee rebate - investments owned, subscriptions receivable, bank indebtedness, accounts payable and accrued liabilities, management fees payable, subscriptions received in advance, distributions payable, redemptions payable and performance fees payable, as amortized cost.
+The Fund classifies cash, interest and dividends receivable, fee rebate - investments owned, subscriptions receivable, accounts payable and accrued liabilities, management fees payable, distributions payable, and redemptions payable as amortized cost.
 Cash includes cash on deposit with the custodian.